1160275520/dragon-architect-public/blockly/README.txt

    you forgot the "-f".
 Without -f, blockly/build.py requires that the local blockly repo be "clean", meaning it has no uncommitted changes.

 4. Commit and push your changes to the blockly repo.
-Others can pull the changes by running "python blockly/build.py" from the dragon-architect directory.
+Update the branch and revision fields in dependencies.json with the branch and hash for your new commit, and commit and push that to the DA repo.
+Once others pull the changes to dependencies.json in the DA repo, they can get the blockly changes by running "python blockly/build.py" from the dragon-architect directory.